iCliniq Logo

 How Is Seckel Syndrome Diagnosed?

-Genetic counselors get to know the family history of the disease to determine the chances of acquiring this syndrome.
+1. Family History: Genetic counselors examine a person's family history of the disease to determine the chances of acquiring this syndrome.

-Microcephaly is an essential characteristic of Seckel syndrome, which can be identified by imaging tests.
-Two standard deviations of the mean value of age, gender, and ethnicity is determined for the child.
-If the occipitofrontal head circumference present at birth is less than this value, the diagnosis of Seckel syndrome is confirmed.
+2. Brain Imaging: Microcephaly is an essential characteristic of Seckel syndrome, which imaging tests can identify.
+Two standard deviations of the mean value of age, gender, and ethnicity are determined for the child.
+If the occipitofrontal head circumference (maximum circumference of the head) present at birth is less than this value, the diagnosis of Seckel syndrome is confirmed.

-Fetal growth retardation can be noted in the fetal ultrasound taken in the second trimester of pregnancy.
-But this can help detect only high-risk cases, and this method cannot diagnose low-risk patients.
+4. Fetal Ultrasound: Fetal growth retardation can be noted in the fetal ultrasound taken in the second trimester of pregnancy.
+However, this can help detect only high-risk cases, and this method cannot diagnose low-risk patients.

 How Can We Treat Seckel Syndrome?